yiisoft/yii2/docs/guide/start-installation.md

 The application installed according to the above instructions should work out of box with either an [Apache HTTP server](https://httpd.apache.org/) or an [Nginx HTTP server](https://nginx.org/), on Windows, Mac OS X, or Linux running PHP 5.4 or higher.
-Yii 2.0 is also compatible with facebook's [HHVM](https://hhvm.com/).
-However, there are some edge cases where HHVM behaves different than native PHP, so you have to take some extra care when using HHVM.

 On a production server, you may want to configure your Web server so that the application can be accessed via the URL `https://www.example.com/index.php` instead of `https://www.example.com/basic/web/index.php`.
 Such configuration